Shay-Gueron/AES-GCM-SIV/AES_GCM_SIV_256/AES_GCM_SIV_256_C_Intrinsics_Code/README.txt

 4. make DEF=-DCOUNT -DADD_INFO	     - If measurement needed + additional info
 By default printouts are made.

-The executables receive 2 parameters
+Please use gcc with version 5.2+ (can be modified on the makefile) The executables receive 2 parameters

 The parameters are: GCM_SIV_ENC A B (GCM_SIV_DEC A B)